The Game of Thrones Iceland Route: Main Stops & Locations

 When Brienne finds out who the Hound’s prisoner is, she tries to persuade her to join her and fulfill her oath to Catelyn Stark.
 Needless to say, the Hound wasn’t in agreement and a battle ensued, ending in Brienne’s victory as the Hound plummets off a cliff.
 Whilst it may seem like just one location, the scene was actually shot in a couple of places in the Nesjavellir area.

-You’ll be able to see these if you take a hike around Hengill Mountain, with Oxarfoss Waterfall being the victory scene after the Hound has perished.
+You’ll be able to see these if you take a hike around Hengill Mountain with Oxarfoss Waterfall being the victory scene after the Hound has perished.
 When Arya then finally leaves by boat, it is Lake Pingvallavatn that was used as the ocean.

 ‘Countryside of Meereen’ Scene Shot at Thorufoss